vandium-io/lambda-tester/docs/node-version-verification.md

 # Node.js Version Verification

 The default behavior of `lambda-tester` is to verify the version of the Node.js environment to ensure compatibility with the AWS Lambda runtime.
-Node.js versions of `6.10` and higher up to `8.10` are allowed.
+Node.js versions of `8.x` are allowed.

 ## To disable version Verification